The majority of mankind will be saved – will you be among them?

 - Even the majority of angels are on Christ’s side Rev 12:4.

 - World population is growing exponentially and there have been more human beings living on Earth in the 20th century than in all previous centuries put together.
 In the Millennium Rev 20:2-7, the kingdoms of this world will “become the kingdoms of our Lord and of His Christ; and he shall reign for ever and ever” Rev 11:15.
 This Millennium will be more than enough time for the Lord’s people to outnumber the ungodly who have lived thus far upon Earth.

 - It is possible and even probable that untold numbers of babies miscarrying in the womb, and infants dying in infancy, have arrived in heaven.
 See Charles Haddon Spurgeon’s sermon on 2Kings 4:26, who supports this view (we can forgive him for his two unbiblical comments against infant baptism).
 A more definitive treatment of the subject is The Theology of Infant Salvation by R. A. Webb, 1907, reprinted by Sprinkle, 1981.

 - Jesus will have the majority at last: “And He is the head of the body, the church: Who is the beginning, the firstborn from the dead; that in all things He might have the preeminence” Col 1:18.
 Jesus will not be beaten by the devil and his hordes.
 Jesus is a winner, not a loser.
 “None of them is lost, but the son of perdition; that the scripture might be fulfilled” Jn 17:12.

 The ungodly will find themselves belonging to a minority of losers, on the wrong side of history, and on the wrong side of eternity, to their everlasting shame and dismay, while the godly will inherit the kingdom prepared for them from the foundation of the world Mat 25:34.

 The ungodly are hazarding this gift of eternal life through their supercilious unbelief.
 Jesus challenges them: “If I say the truth, why do you not believe Me?”
 Jn 8:46.
-Jesus invites them to examine themselves and to look at themselves in the mirror.
+In other words, Jesus invites them to examine themselves and to look at themselves in the mirror.